JNRowe/vim-configs/support/envvars.rst

 Environment variables
 =====================

-These configs can be influenced by the following environment variables.
+These configuration files can be influenced by the following environment variables.

 .. envvar:: LANG